 - When we reconnect with life, by willingly enduring our pain for it, the mind retrieves its natural clarity.
 We experience not only our interconnectedness in the Earth community and the human community, but also mental eagerness to match this experience with new paradigm thinking.
 Significant learnings occur as the individual re-orients to wider reaches of identity and self-interest.

-- The experience of reconnection with the Earth community arouses desire to act on its behalf, as well as on behalf of humankind.
+- The experience of reconnection with the Earth community, human and other-than-human, arouses desire to act on its behalf.
 As we experience our essential desire for the welfare of all beings, Earth’s self-healing powers take hold within us.
 For these powers to function, they must be trusted and acted on.
-The steps we take can be modest ones, but they should involve some risk to our mental and social comfort, lest we remain caught in old, “ safe” limits.
+The steps we take can be modest ones, but they should involve some risk to our mental and social comfort, lest we remain caught in old, “safe” limits.
 Courage is a great teacher and bringer of joy.

 Aims of the Work That Reconnects

-The central purpose of the Work That Reconnects is to bring us back into relationship with each other and with the self-healing powers in the web of life, motivating and empowering us to reclaim our lives, our communities, and our planet from corporate and colonial rule.
+The central purpose of the Work That Reconnects is to bring us back into relationship with each other and with the self-healing powers in the web of life.
+This journey, motivates and empowers us to reclaim our lives, our communities, and our planet from corporate and colonial rule.

 In order to do this, the Work That Reconnects: